VoltCruelerz/OwlMarble-Magic/classes/psion/Psion.md

 ### Unstoppable Rampage [Updated]

 Starting at 14th level, when an attack reduces you to 0 hit points, you can roll a any number of rampage dice from your pool and add your Constitution modifier.
 Each rampage die from your pool you roll in this way consumes 1 Psi Point.
 If the total rolled exceeds the excess damage you took, you are instead reduced to 1 hit point.

+## Psionic Talents [Updated]

+### Tantrum [New]

+_Prerequisite: Unleashed Mind Psion_

+Your anger boils just beneath the surface.
+When you roll initiative, you can instantly increase your rampage stage to 2.
+Additionally, if you take damage while in stage 1 or 2, you advance 1 stage.

+### Stable Rifts [New]

+_Prerequisite: 11th level Psion_

+When you use your _Phase Rift_ power, you can choose to spend a psi point and leave behind a stable portal 5 feet in diameter that lasts until the end of your next turn.
+During this time, creatures that move to the mouth of the portal are safely deposited at the nearest unoccupied space near the exit.